Jason Berken: San Francisco Giants

-On November 15 2013, Berken signed a minor league contract with the San Francisco Giants.
-On March 31 2014, he was assigned to the Triple-A Fresno Grizzlies.
+On November 15, 2013, Berken signed a minor league contract with the San Francisco Giants.
+Berken made 24 appearances (21 starts) for the Triple-A Fresno Grizzlies during the 2014 season, compiling a 10-9 record and 4.64 ERA with 89 strikeouts over 132 innings of work.

 Philadelphia Phillies

-On February 24 2015, Berken signed a minor league deal with the Philadelphia Phillies.
-On March 2 2015, he was assigned to the Triple-A Lehigh Valley IronPigs.
-He elected free agency on 6 November.
+On February 24, 2015, Berken signed a minor league contract with the Philadelphia Phillies.
+On March 2, he was assigned to the Triple-A Lehigh Valley IronPigs, for whom he logged a 5-8 record and 4.61 ERA with 78 strikeouts and one save over 113 1/3 innings pitched.
+Berken elected free agency following the season on November 6.